8 Best Golf Irons For Low Handicappers – 2024 Reviews & Buying Guide

 Titleist has long been known to cater to better players and professionals with many of their offerings, and their irons are no exception.

-Their 2021 T200 model is designed to provide a Tour-inspired look and feel with a Tour-level degree of precision and controllability, all while maintaining great distance.
-Compared to the original T200 iron, the 2021 iteration is sleeker and more aesthetically pleasing than ever.
+Their 2023 T200 model is classed as “the Tour’s distance iron”, engineered to provide a Tour-inspired look and feel with a Tour-level amount of precision and controllability, all while maintaining great distance and forgiveness.

-• Tungsten Weighting: a denser D18 tungsten, which is put through a 2000°F brazing process used in aerospace construction, optimizes the CG so that the long irons launch high and long, while the short irons are forgiving and accurate.
+• Tungsten Weighting: a dense D18 tungsten, which is put through an aerospace brazing process, optimizes the center of gravity (CG) so that the long irons launch high and long while the short irons are forgiving and accurate.

-• Multi-Material Construction: a thin L-Face insert and Max Impact Technology enhanced polymer core work together to drastically increase speed across the face and also improve feel.
+• Multi-Material Construction: a new dual taper forged face and Max Impact Technology enhanced polymer core work together to drastically increase speed across the face and improve feel.
+Plus, the chassis is now stiffer, and more tungsten has been added to the head.

 Lie61.5°-64° (4-PW)